Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/AnalyzeViewshed/README.md

 7. Iterate through the viewshed features to use their geometry or display the geometry in a new `Graphic` object.

 ## Relevant API

+* FeatureCollectionTable
+* GeoprocessingFeatures
-* GeoprocessingTask
+* GeoprocessingJob
 * GeoprocessingParameters
-* GeoprocessingJob
-* GeoprocessingFeatures
 * GeoprocessingResult
-* FeatureCollectionTable
-* GraphicsOverlay
-* SimpleRenderer
-* Graphic
-* SimpleMarkerSymbol
-* SimpleFillSymbol
-* FeatureIterator
-* MapView
-* Map
-* Basemap
+* GeoprocessingTask

 ## Tags